Check if your website is properly cached by Cloudflare and view all cache-related headers

 Additionally, Cloudflare Cache helps reduce the load on origin servers by serving cached content to users, offloading traffic and reducing server load.
 It also provides various caching settings and optimizations to further enhance website performance and caching behavior.

-It's important to check the status of Cloudflare cache to ensure that your website is delivering content efficiently to users.
+It's essential to check the status of Cloudflare cache to ensure that your website is delivering content efficiently to users.
 By monitoring cache status, you can identify if Cloudflare caching is working as expected, helping you optimize website performance and user experience.

 If Cloudflare cache is not working properly, it may result in slower load times and increased server load.
 This can negatively impact user experience and website performance, leading to lower search engine rankings and decreased visitor retention.